Plotting & Analysis

 true_solution_func: function

 If None, no true solution is plotted.
-Otherwise must be a function that can be called with the signature true_solution_func(sim, x_plot, q_plot, plot_geometry), where x_plot is an array of x-bins.
+Otherwise it must be a function that can be called with the signature true_solution_func(sim, x_plot, q_plot, plot_geometry), where x_plot is an array of x-bins.
 The function must return a list with one element for each of the quantities in q_plot.
 If an element is None, no solution is plotted.
 Otherwise the element must be an array with the same dimensions as x_plot.
 The true solution must be in code units, which are automatically converted if the user has chosen different units for plotting.
 The true solution function is typically implemented within a problem setup (see Problem setups).

 plot_geometry: str